About Highland Park

 - Cross Country Ski Trails

-NOTICE: Visit www.stpaul.gov/parks-covid19#disc for current disc golf information.
+NOTICE: Visit www.stpaul.gov/parks-covid19#disc for current guidelines for use of the disc golf course.

 Highland Park Aquatic Center